-Ms. Bradley is a Senior Project Manager who oversees the day to day management of the Bakersfield office as well as the coordination of the biological studies group in the office.
-Her work experience consists of over 13 years of conducting biological surveys and permitting for threatened and endangered species in the San Joaquin Valley.
-Ms. Bradley has managed the preparation and submittal of federal, state and local environmental permits including CEQA documents for public sector clients in the oil/gas industry throughout California.
+Mr. Correa is a Project Manager/Biologist who oversees the day to day management of the Bakersfield office as well as the coordination of the biological studies group in the office.
+His work experience consists of over 10 years of conducting biological surveys and permitting for threatened and endangered species in the San Joaquin Valley, Western Mojave Desert and Tehachapi Mountains.
+Mr. Correa has managed the preparation and submittal of federal and state environmental permits for the oil/gas industry and public-sector clients.

 3500 Coffee Road, Suite B